macelph00/iRep-Air/content/en/Machines/HPC laser cutter/soft stop/case b/index.md

 ## Root Cause

-which is going outside the machine.
 NOTE that the blue dot in the top right corner of the shape indicates the starting position of the nozzle.
+If the nozzle start at the position above, it will clearly go outside the machine boundary.
 In order to avoid actual crash, thus SOFT STOP.

 ## Fix